pamd/foo/faq/rectangle_union/readme.txt

 total perimeter length of the union or the maximum number of rectangles that overlap at any point."

-* Jon L. Bentley: "Algorithms for Klee’s rectangle problems" Unpublished notes, Computer Science Department, Carnegie Mellon University, 1977
+* Jon L. Bentley: "Algorithms for Kleeâ€™s rectangle problems" Unpublished notes, Computer Science Department, Carnegie Mellon University, 1977
 dhu: FIRST publication that solves the problem in O(nlogn), but never found online.